Master's degree (2 years)

 kyr på beite

-One of the biggest challenges we face in the future is to ensure that the world's population has access to nutritious and safe food, while at the same time reducing the impact on the climate and the environment.
-In addition, we must ensure that there is a balance in the food systems, so that we also safeguard social and economic sustainability.
-Knowledge of food systems and the complex interactions within and between chains, levels and dimensions is crucial for the best possible management of resources.
+One of the greatest challenges we face in the future is ensuring access to nutritious and safe food for the global population while reducing environmental impacts.
+Additionally, we must achieve balance within food systems to ensure social and economic sustainability.
+Effective resource management requires knowledge of food systems and the complex interactions within and between chains, levels and dimensions.

 Career opportunities

-Businesses and other potential employers in key societal functions require expertise in sustainable food systems.
-The job market for students with a master's degree in sustainable food systems will be very diverse, both in private and public administration, industry and academia (nationally and internationally).
-Students with a Master's degree in sustainable food systems will be eligible to apply for various PhD programs at universities both nationally and internationally.
+The business sector and other key societal actors are increasingly seeking expertise in sustainable food systems.
+The job market for candidates with a master's degree in sustainable food systems is highly diverse, offering opportunities in both in private and public sectors, industry, and academia - both nationally and internationally.

 A candidate who has completed the education is expected to have achieved the following learning outcomes, defined in terms of knowledge, skills and competence.